 This way, you can make changes and improvements to your product much quicker than if you had to wait until everything was done before letting users test it out.
 Delivering fast also allows for more flexibility when building features, so that you can focus on only delivering what is most important for an MVP and nothing else.

 User feedback is an essential part of developing a minimum viable product (MVP).
 Developers need to know how users interact with their product and what they think of it in order to determine whether the MVP is successful or not.

-that makes getting user feedback easier than ever.
+Sleek Plan is an that makes getting user feedback easier than ever.
 It offers features such as Feedback Boards, Roadmaps, Changelog, and Satisfaction Surveys which enable developers to collect valuable data on user engagement, likes and dislikes, areas for improvement and more.

 With Sleek Plan's comprehensive feedback collection tools, developers can quickly gather useful insights from their target audience – giving them the confidence needed to make informed decisions about their MVP, without the headache of developing anything and it supports a full SKD integration.